neilbrown/edlib/DOC/Developer/04-events.md

   be a stream that supports "unget".
 In such a case there may be content to get, but not from the file descriptor.

-- event:free - And register event from the focus pane which is supposed to call the given comm2 will be deactivated.
+- event:free - Any register event from the focus pane which is supposed to call the given comm2 will be deactivated.
 If no comm2 command is given, all registered event for the given focus pane are deregistered.
   Note that when a pane is closed, the event subsystem detects this and